 Notes: 1.
-DENSO revised its calculation methods for CO2 emissions in fiscal 2021, Accordingly, this graph shows emissions from fiscal 2021 onward.
+DENSO revised its calculation methods for CO2 emissions in fiscal 2021.
+Accordingly. this graph shows emissions from fiscal 2021 onward.

 2. Covers the DENSO Group (DENSO CORPORATION + consolidated subsidiaries)

-- 3. Does not include portions of emissions offset by the use of carbon credits
+3. Does not include portions of emissions offset by the use of carbon credits

-Number and Ratio of Local Employees Recruited for Leadership Roles at Overseas Bases (Persons)
+Number and Ratio of Local Employees Recruited for

+Leadership Roles at Overseas Bases

-Ratio of local employees recruited for leadership roles at overseas bases (right scale)
+Number of local employees recruited for leadership roles at overseas bases (left scale)

-We are undertaking efforts on a global basis to realize an environment and organizational culture that comprises a diverse group of professionals.
-As part of these efforts, we are working to strengthen our overseas talent through such means as holding global study sessions, assigning overseas employees to important projects, providing orgoing support at meetings concerning human resource development, and establishing an expert talent manager position.
-Through these initiatives, we aim to increase the ratio of local employees in leadership roles to 50% by fiscal 2031.
+◆ Ratio of local employees recruited for leadership roles at overseas bases (right scale) We are undertaking efforts on a global basis to realize an environment and organizational culture that comprises a diverse group of professionals.
+As part of these efforts, we are working to strengthen our overseas talent through such means as holding global study sessions, assigning overseas employees to important projects, providing ongoing support at meetings concerning human resource development, and establishing an expert talent manager position Through these initiatives, we aim to increase the ratio of local employees in leadership roles to 50% by fiscal 2031.